Self-Checker: Plug-and-Play Modules for Fact-Checking with Large Language Models: Experiments

 \subsection{Experimental Setup}

-\paragraph{Implementation} All modules in the \framework{} are implemented by using OpenAI GPT-3 (text-davinci-003) API\footnote{\url{https://openai.com/api/}}.
-To ensure stability in claim decomposition, we set the temperature value to 0.2 for API in the \claimprocessor{}.
-To retrieve all relevant documents, the temperature value for API in the \querygenerator{} is set to 0.5.
-To ensure the reliability of the \framework{}, we set the temperature value to 0.8 for API in the \evidenceseeker{} and \classifier{} modules, and take the majority vote of five runs as the selected evidence sentences and entailment result.
+\paragraph{Implementation} All modules in the \framework{} are implemented using OpenAI GPT-3.5 (text-davinci-003) API with temperature 0.2.
+The prompt for \policyagent{} consists of three examples due to the length constraint.
+The prompts for \claimprocessor{}, \querygenerator{}, \evidenceseeker{}, and \classifier{} contain fifteen examples.
+As for the knowledge source, we employ Bing search engine for BingCheck and Wikipedia for FEVER.
+Up to three retrieved passages are considered for further evidence selection.
+In the implementation, we stored FEVER preprocessed Wikipedia passages in a database.
+The retrieval mechanism automatically incorporates passages whose titles precisely match the generated search query or exhibit partial alignment with the predicted search query.

-\paragraph{Evaluation Metrics} We use the same evaluation metrics as those in the initial experiments.
-For both datasets, we report accuracy of entailment labels.
-The correctness of evidence retrieval is evaluated by F1 score between all predicted sentences and the golden evidence sentences for claims requiring evidence.
-In addition, we report F1 score of verdict prediction for results on WiCE and Fever score for results on Fever dataset, which is the strict accuracy with the requirement to provide correct evidence for the \textsc{Supported}/\textsc{Refuted} predictions.
+\paragraph{Evaluation Metrics} We report label accuracy and F1 score for evidence retrieval, which is computed between all predicted sentences and the golden evidence sentences for claims requiring evidence.
+Consistent with baseline studies~\cite{kamoi2023wice, thorne2018fever}, we present the F1 score for verdict prediction on the WiCE dataset and the FEVER score for results on the FEVER dataset.
+The FEVER score is the strict accuracy with the requirement of providing correct evidence for the \textsc{Supported}/\textsc{Refuted} predictions.

+\paragraph{Baselines} We evaluate \framework{} against various methods.
+Standard prompting directly predicts verdict labels based on input claims, while Chain-of-thought prompting~\cite{wei2022chain} generates explanations before making predictions.
+ReAct~\cite{yao2023react} follows a reason-and-act framework with an external knowledge source\footnote{ReAct is not evaluated on the WiCE dataset as the knowledge retrieval is not included in the verification process for claims in WiCE.}.
+The setup of the knowledge source is similar to that in \framework{}.
+We also compare with a related method Verify-and-Edit~\cite{zhao-etal-2023-verify} on Fever dataset.
+These prompt-based methods are implemented using the OpenAI GPT-3.5 API.

-\paragraph{Baselines} For Fever dataset, we compare with the initial baseline model~\cite{thorne2018fever} and the state-of-the-art (SOTA) model BEVERS~\cite{dehaven2023bevers}.
-The baseline model consists of a DrQA~\cite{chen2017reading} document retrieval module, a DrQA-based sentence retrieval module and a entailment module based on decomposable attention~\cite{parikh2016decomposable}.
-The SOTA model adopts BERT for evidence retrieval and claim verification ans performs diligent hyperparameter tuning.
+In addition, we compare our approach to the initial baseline model~\cite{thorne2018fever} and the state-of-the-art (SOTA) model BEVERS~\cite{dehaven2023bevers} on the FEVER dataset.
+The baseline model consists of a DrQA~\cite{chen2017reading} document retrieval module, a DrQA-based sentence retrieval module, and an entailment module based on decomposable attention~\cite{parikh2016decomposable}.
+The SOTA model adopts BERT for evidence retrieval and claim verification, along with meticulous hyperparameter tuning.
+For the WiCE dataset, we include the initial baseline model~\cite{kamoi2023wice}, implemented by fine-tuning T5-3B~\cite{raffel2020exploring} on WiCE.